 Daoism, Confucius and Han-tradition Buddhism are the three foundations of Chinese civilisation.
-Confuciusm is a social science focusing on the relationships between individuals, between individual and his family, his community and the entire humanity, Daoism is a natural science exploring the causes, the driving forces, the structures, the rules and the full picture of the universe, while genuine Buddhism is the art of mind and consciousness, helping us go beyond the universe to arrive in the True Reality then return to craft the world as author.
+Confucius is a social science focusing on the relationships between individuals, between individual and his family, his community and entire humanity, Daoism is a natural science exploring the causes, the driving forces, the structures, the rules and the full picture of the universe, while genuine Buddhism is the art of mind and consciousness, helping us go beyond the universe to arrive in the True Reality then return to craft the world as an author.

-Like Confuciusm and Daoism, Chinese Buddhism (Han Buddhism) is not based on blind faith and requires no absolute submission.
+Like Confucius and Daoism, Chinese Buddhism (Han Buddhism) is not based on blind faith and requires no absolute submission.
 Quite the contrary, it urges you to investigate who you are, where you came from and how you are going to end up beyond this life.

 You can’t find these answers through endless prostrations in front of a temple, mindless kowtows before a statue and countless turning of a praying wheel.
-You’ll need to study Buddhist classics, join group discussions, contemplate through medication and practice in real life situations.
+You’ll need to study Buddhist classics, join group discussions, contemplate through medication and practice in real-life situations.

 COMMENTS FROM GOOGLE PLUS